Nursing Home Abuse

 Action comes in many different forms.
 Give treasure, talent, time or talk.
 Just get active now to help us end elder abuse.

-What Can Be Done to Stop Nursing Home Abuse?
+What Can Be Done to Stop The Abuse of Elders in Nursing Homes?

 Stopping nursing home abuse requires monitoring and reporting any suspected abuse to appropriate authorities.